aeoden96/aeoden96/README.md

 ***

-Most of these are done as uni projects.
-Collaborators are mentioned in individual readme's.
+Some of these are done as uni projects,while others as part of a tutorial.
+Collaborators and details are mentioned in individual readme's.